JETSTAR AIRWAYS PTY LTD

 - if you have acted in a threatening, abusive, violent, harassing, insulting or aggressive manner towards Jetstar or other Qantas Group staff, contractors or other customers,

 - if carrying you or your Baggage may materially affect the comfort of any person in the aircraft,

-- if carrying you will break government laws, regulations, orders or an immigration direction from a country to which you are travelling or are to depart from, or we reasonably believe you will not be permitted entry to the country or state to which you are travelling,
+- if carrying you will break government laws, regulations, orders or an immigration direction from a country or state to which you are travelling or are to depart from, or we reasonably believe you will not be permitted entry to the country or state to which you are travelling,

 - because you have refused to allow a security check to be carried out on you or your Baggage,